error-wtf/ssz-qubits/paper_final/appendices/B_didactic.md

 # Appendix B: Didactic Scaling Definition

+**Important Notice:** The numerical values and visualizations presented in this appendix use artificial amplification factors and do not represent physical predictions.
+Any quantitative result derived from didactically scaled simulations—including apparent fidelity losses, oscillation periods, or signal magnitudes—must not be cited as experimental expectations.
+The physical SSZ signal in current superconducting systems is approximately 10⁻¹³ radians, which is undetectable by any existing or foreseeable measurement technique.
+Readers seeking quantitative predictions should refer exclusively to the unscaled calculations in the main text.

 ## B.1 Purpose

 Didactic scaling is a **visualization technique** used to make extremely small SSZ effects visible in simulations and plots.
 It is **NOT a physical prediction** and must always be explicitly labeled.